zombie-einstein/zombie-einstein.github.io/_posts/2020-06-29-functional_abm.md

 Most agent based modeling (ABM) frameworks tend to make use of an object-oriented (OOP) principals, and probably with good reason.
 The agents
-in an ABM are generally stateful and are thus natural candidates for representation by classes encapsulating state and functionality; and inheritance (or composition) allows common functionality to be reused.
+in an ABM are generally stateful and thus natural candidates for representation by classes encapsulating state and functionality; and inheritance (or composition) allows common functionality to be reused.